NordicSemiconductor/nRF-Logger-API/README.md

 4. Open the log in nRF Logger for viewing

 APPLICATION level added in version 2.0 of the library.

+### Timber integration
+After importing log-timber dependency, plant the [nRFLoggerTree](https://github.com/NordicSemiconductor/nRF-Logger-API/blob/master/log-timber/src/main/java/no/nordicsemi/android/log/timber/nRFLoggerTree.java), as described on [Timber](https://github.com/JakeWharton/timber) website.

+#### Important
+1. The log-timber library uses *android.support.annotation:28.0.0* `@NonNull` and `@Nullable`, instead of ones from *org.jetbrains.annotations*, like Timber does.
+2. Log levels that Timber uses are incompatible with those in nRF Logger.
+In Timber, the APPLICATION level is missing, and DEBUG has higher priority then VERBOSE.
+3. Using Timber's (e.g. `Timber.i(...)`) API it is not possible to log on APPLICATION level.
+4. Logs logged with `Log.VERBOSE` priority will get VERBOSE log level, so will be upgraded.
+5. Logs logged with `Log.DEBUG` priority will get DEBUG level, so will be downgraded.
+6. Tags will be added before the message: `[TAG] message`.

 ### Example
 The example project may be found in samples folder.
 It contains a simple application that shows how to create a log session: